kmarsteller/benchmark/README.md

 **RUNNING BENCHMARK ON A REGULAR BASIS**
 ------------------------------------------
-It's suggested that if you want to run benchmark on a regular basis to keep track of code changes and how they change your performance, that you set `benchmark` to run on a regular schedule, for instance, in a `cron` job.
+It's suggested that if you want to run `benchmark` on a regular basis to keep track of history of code changes and how they change your performance, that you set `benchmark` to run on a regular schedule, for instance, in a `cron` job.

 **COMPATIBILITY NOTE**
 ----------------------